Before you arrive checklist

 We understand that there is so much to organise before you leave for the UK.
 Check out the useful information below to help you prepare.

-- Book your accommodation with The College, Swansea University or find private accommodation in the city
+1. Book your accommodation with us or find private accommodation in the city

 When you arrive in Swansea, you will want to settle in quickly to your new home.
 The best way to do this?
 Book your accommodation before you arrive in the UK.
 This means that when you get here, you don’t have to worry about finding somewhere in a hurry.

-It is imperative that you apply for your visa well in advance of your move to the UK and, as this is an important process, we have a lot of tips for you!
-To find out more on how to make a successful visa application, read our guide on Visas.
+It is very important that you apply for your visa well in advance of your move to the UK.
+To find out more on how to make a successful visa application, read more here on Visas and Immigration.

 Once you have received your visa, the next step is to book your flights to the UK!
 Make sure you check what day your Orientation programme will be to ensure you don’t miss out on any of the great welcome activities organised by our fantastic student support team.
 You can also arrange for an airport pick-up to make sure you reach your destination with ease.
 Simply contact a member of staff to find out more using these helpful links.

 Why wait until you arrive in Swansea to make friends with your new classmates?
 Visiting our Facebook, Twitter and Instagram pages is a great way to hear more about what is going on with our current students.
 It is also a fantastic place to make contacts with other students who will be new to The College, Swansea University.

 You could meet your future housemate or best-friend!We also have an exclusive Facebook group for our students where you can stay up-to-date about activities and news at The College.
 Join the group here.